Education and Training Board

-An Education and Training Board (ETB) (Bord Oideachais agus Oiliúna) is one of sixteen statutory local education bodies that deliver a wide range of education services in the Republic of Ireland.
+An Education and Training Board (ETB) (Bord Oideachais agus Oiliúna) is one of sixteen statutory local education bodies that deliver a wide range of education services in Ireland.
 ETBs manage a large number of secondary schools, further education colleges and training centres, multi-faith primary schools (Community National Schools) and adult education centres throughout the country.
 They deliver a growing number of apprenticeships and traineeships across the State.

-Originating from the Education and Training Boards Act of 2013, ETBs came into existence on 1 July 2013, when they replaced the existing system of Vocational Education Committees (VECs) that had been in place since 1930.
-The training functions, which were the responsibility of the national training and employment authority Foras Áiseanna Saothair (FÁS), and which had been taken on by the VECs when FÁS was dissolved, were also transferred to the ETBs.
-ETBs are statutorily responsible for the provision of all further education and training in the Republic of Ireland.
+Originating from the Education and Training Boards Act 2013, ETBs came into existence on 1 July 2013, when they replaced the existing system of Vocational Education Committees (VECs) that had been in place since 1930.
+The training functions, which were the responsibility of the national training and employment authority FÁS, and which had been taken on by the VECs when FÁS was dissolved, were also transferred to the ETBs.
+ETBs are statutorily responsible for the provision of all further education and training in Ireland.

 Also deriving from the Education and Training Boards Act, Education and Training Boards Ireland (ETBI) was established in 2013, replacing the Irish Vocational Education Association (IVEA).
 ETBI is the national representative association for the sixteen ETBs, and works to protect, promote and enhance the interests of vocational education and training within the wider education sector and the country at large.